 - Global keyboard shortcuts can be registered and used by Robots installed on virtual environments.

-- You first need to start a process before you can use assigned global keyboard shortcuts.
+- You first need to start an automation before you can use the assigned global keyboard shortcuts.

 Please note that full stop

 |Service URL||The URL used to connect to Orchestrator when Interactive Sign In is used.
 Clicking the button opens a browser window with the Orchestrator instance.|